 We have inventory and manufacturing strategies in place to allow us to offer products that exist for a decade or more.
 Our inventory management strategy enables us to anticipate market demand for products that are catalog or “standard,” a TI internal designation that includes catalog products offered and/or sold to many customers.
-Our flexible manufacturing strategy, with 14 manufacturing sites in nine countries, helps us reliably provide products that fill our customers’ needs over the long term.
+Our flexible manufacturing strategy with 14 internal manufacturing sites as well as external partners, helps us reliably provide products that fill our customers’ needs over the long term.

 Internal policies for standard product longevity

 Our guidelines state that TI standard products are not eligible for obsolescence if any of these three conditions exist: